helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 -

 Absolutely.
 While in-person presence is powerful, we understand that geography, health concerns, or personal preference may make virtual support more appropriate.
-We offer video consultations, phone support, and can guide you through advance planning, difficult conversations, and grief support or death anxiety, remotely.
+We offer video consultations, phone support, and can guide you through clarifying what matters to you, difficult conversations, and grief support or death anxiety, remotely.